dodyg/AndroidRivers/README.md

 Android River is an Android 2.2 app that reads river of news based on RiverJS format.
+It's now version 1.0.

 The website for this project is at http://rivers.silverkeytech.com and it is available at Google Store http://goo.gl/kShgp